- Hometown: Tacoma, Wash.

 This interview has been edited for length and clarity.

 For its “Staff Snapshots” series, State Legislatures News is asking legislative staff about their role in the legislature.
-If you’d like to suggest a staffer for this series, please email Holly South at NCSL.
+Use the email icon above to suggest a staffer for this series.